Naveen-chava/harmonize/README.md

 station_code is a valid station code.
 All the valid station codes are available [here](https://tgftp.nws.noaa.gov/data/observations/metar/stations/)

 ### Sample Request
 Here the request body is empty.
+We pass parameters in the url itself.
 ```
 http://127.0.0.1:8000/metar/info?scode=BARK
 ```